 The following patrons should contact their respective libraries regarding interlibrary loan service:

-- Health Sciences Library users (East Campus) should use the ILLiad login found on the Health Sciences Library web page.
+- Health Sciences Library users (East Campus) Should login using the HSL Login on the login page/

 - College of Law patrons should use the interlibrary loan forms on the Marx Law Library Web page.